opentoonz/opentoonz_docs/source/creating_movements.rst

     2. Move the center of the object to the new position.

-    3. Right-click the object in the stage and select Reset Center from the menu that opens.
+    3. Right-click the object node in the Stage Schematic and select **Reset Center** from the menu that opens.

 .. tip:: **To save a motion path:**

-    1. Right-click it and select Save Motion Path from the menu that opens.
+    1. Right-click it and select **Save Motion Path** from the menu that opens.

-    2. In the browser choose a location and a name and click the Save button.
+    2. In the browser choose a location and a name and click the **Save** button.
 The file will be saved with the MPATH extension.

 .. tip:: **To load a motion path:**

-    1. Right-click the motion path and select Load Motion Path from the menu that opens.
+    1. Right-click the motion path and select **Load Motion Path** from the menu that opens.

     2. In the browser retrieve the MPATH file you want to load and click the Load button.